Horse-profile.jpg

 Coiled_snake_exp_up.jpg

-In Absent Now the Dead there are three streams of experience: the visual present, Thersites’ first person account, and the sounds of the unseen world.
+In Absent Now the Dead three elements combine: the traverse of ancient civilizations, Thersites’ first person account, and the sounds of the unseen world.

 goat.jpg

-These auditory ghosts open a path to the ancient world, and support a haunting performance by Kieran Bew as Thersites.
-Musically, the film utilizes Barnaby Brown’s expertise in ancient woodwinds, and the various double reed and double piped instruments – the ancient Greek auloi – float up from the past to accompany Thersites’ journey.
+From a sound design perspective, these auditory ghosts open a path to the ancient world, and support the haunting voice of Thersites.
+Musically, the film utilizes ancient woodwinds, and the various double reed and double piped instruments – the ancient Greek auloi – float up from the past to accompany Thersites’ journey.
 These musical improvisations, based on ancient melodies and scales, are layered, combined, and constructed into motifs, with additional performances on flutes and triplepipe.
-Ancient fragments of vocal song, some in microtonal pitch, are sung by Fletcher Sheridan.
+Ancient fragments of vocal song, some in microtonal pitch, are sung.
 Excerpts from The Knights, by Aristophanes, echo in the background of the ancient theater of Miletus.

 — Hamilton Sterling